Deascenh/front-muzband/README.md

-# BaseFront
+# MuzBand
-Readme last update 2020-03-23
+Readme last update 2020-03-27

-## What Official technologies are in it? ?
+## What technologies are in it?
+- **Angular V8** framework and some of its official features
 - @angular/material as base Theme
-- NgRx (Redux pattern) :
+- NgRx (Redux pattern for Angular) :
+    >@ngrx/{store, effects, router-store, store-devtool}
-    - Used by the built-in security system
+    - Used by the **built-in security system**
+    - Used to manage central application resources
+-
 - @auth0/angular-jwt :
     - Provide an Http Token Interceptor
     - Provide jwtHelperService
+- ngrx-store-localstorage
 - moment
 - bootstrap

-## What Custom systems are in it?
-- User authentication management
-- Communication interface with external APIs

 ## Build